KU-Leuven-Geomatics/geomapi/README.md

 Please create a new branch if you would like to make changes and submit them for approval.

 ## Citation
-If you want to cite us, refer to the following publication (accepted).
+If you want to cite us, refer to the following publication (published).
 ```
 @article{GEOMAPI,
             title = {GEOMAPI: Processing close-range sensing data of construction scenes with semantic web technologies},